Retina and Vitreous Diseases

 What is the retina, and why is it important?

-The retina is the light-sensitive layer at the back of the eye, like film in a camera, turning images into signals for the brain.
-Diseases like macular degeneration or diabetic retinopathy damage it, causing central or peripheral vision loss.
+The retina is the light-sensitive layer at the back of the eye — like the film in a camera — turning images into signals for the brain.
+Diseases like macular degeneration or diabetic retinopathy can damage it, leading to central or peripheral vision loss.

-The vitreous is the gel filling the eye; issues like floaters (from aging shrinkage) or detachment (emergency tearing) occur from trauma, diabetes, or age.
-Most floaters are harmless, but sudden increases need checking.
+The vitreous is the gel filling the eye.
+Issues like floaters (from age-related shrinkage) or detachment can occur from trauma, diabetes, or aging.
+Most floaters are harmless, but a sudden increase should always be evaluated promptly.

-Injections (anti-VEGF for wet AMD), laser to seal leaks, vitrectomy surgery to remove gel and repair tears.
-Success varies but often stabilizes vision.
+Intravitreal injections (anti-VEGF for wet AMD), laser therapy to seal leaks, photodynamic therapy for specific conditions, and vitrectomy surgery to repair tears or remove gel.
+Treatment success varies, but often stabilizes or improves vision significantly.

 Questions?
 We’re here to help.